eberban/eberban/books/refgram/src/grammar/adverbs.md

 For exemple, with `pani` meaning `Inside of [E:tce pan], [A:()] occurs` and `sru` meaning `[A:()] occured`:

-- `mi bure voi pani spua fa meon sae duna voi sru fa mo`: I eat in the house an apple that you gave me (you're not necessarily in the house)
+- `mi etiansa voi pani spua fa meon sae duna voi sru fa mo`: I eat in the house an apple that you gave me (you're not necessarily in the house)
-- `spua pani mi bure meon sae duna voi sru fa mo`: In the house: I eat an apple that you gave me (you were in the house and that's where you gave the apple to me)
+- `spua pani mi etiansa meon sae duna voi sru fa mo`: In the house: I eat an apple that you gave me (you were in the house and that's where you gave the apple to me)